Loopring/protocols/docs/gas_consume_report_1025.md

+# Gas Usage at Oct-25-2017

-## gas cost for ring with 3 orders:
+## Gas Usage for a Ring of 3 Orders:
    gas price: 21Gwei

 | Function                                       |        ETH           |